Terms & Conditions | About Open Prepaid Funeral Plans

 “you” “your” The individual who has bought the Funeral Plan for the Covered Individual.

-There are three elements to funeral plan costs: Funeral Arrangement Services, Disbursements and an Administration Fee for setting up the plan.
+There are three elements to funeral plan costs: Funeral Arrangement Services including any items shown in the Extras section of your Funeral Plan Summary, Disbursements and an Admin Fee for setting up the plan.

 Funeral Arrangement Services